Catches what uptime monitoring misses

 Catches what 200 OK hides

-- Post-deploy breakage invisible until users complain
+- Post-deploy breakage invisible until customers complain — or leave

 Alerts only when it's real